List of NFC-enabled mobile devices: List of NFC-enabled Wear OS devices

-Some WearOS smartwatches have NFC capabilities for pay-and-go contactless payments via Google Pay.
+Some Wear OS smartwatches have NFC capabilities for contactless payments via Google Pay or Samsung Pay.

 Video game controllers

 On 27 January 2012, Nintendo President Satoru Iwata announced in a briefing that the controller of the Wii U home console will have an installable NFC function.
 By installing this functionality, it will become possible to create cards and figurines that can electronically read and write data via noncontact NFC and to expand the new play format in the video game world.
 Adoption of this functionality will enable various other possibilities such as using it as a means of making micropayments.